 local seo

-Ecommerce SEO isn’t just general SEO applied to a store.
-The goal is different: you’re optimizing for product sales conversions, not general traffic.
-That changes which pages you prioritize, which keywords you target, and how you measure success.
+Ecommerce SEO isn’t regular SEO applied to a store.
+The goal changes everything: you’re optimizing for product sales conversions, not general traffic.
+That shifts which pages you prioritize, which keywords you chase, and how you measure success.

-The core benefits are consistent: more organic visitors, better conversion rates, and improved user experience.
+The core benefits stay consistent — more organic visitors, better conversion rates, improved user experience.
 But the tactics are specific to how people search for and buy products.

 Build keyword lists around your product categories, specific product names, and the problems your products solve.
-Use Google Keyword Planner and Ahrefs to find terms with enough search volume to matter, but specific enough to attract buyers.
+Use Google Keyword Planner and Ahrefs to find terms with enough search volume to matter, but specific enough to attract buyers ready to purchase.

 Product pages — Each product needs a unique title tag with the product name and a key differentiator.
 Meta descriptions should include the product name, a key benefit, and a call to action.
-Write original product descriptions — never copy manufacturer copy, which shows up across dozens of other sites.
+Write original product descriptions.
+Never copy manufacturer copy — that text shows up across dozens of other sites and does nothing for your rankings.

 Images — Use descriptive file names and alt text on every image.
 Good alt text serves accessibility and gives search engines context about your visuals.